Benefits of Renouncing Your US Citizenship and Retiring With Ease

-With the mounting frustration over US taxes and FATCA, it isn’t hard to understand why many US expats are considering renouncing their US citizenship.
+With the mounting frustration over US taxes and FATCA, it isn’t hard to understand why many US expats are considering renouncing US citizenship.
 And while it may be surprising to some, the US doesn’t ‘punish’ you for renouncing and revoke the privileges you earned during your time as a citizen.
 You can renounce your citizenship, avoid (most) future US taxes and still receive the income/benefits from the US from which you are entitled.

 Benefits of Renouncing US Citizenship

 1. Non-covered expatriates have no immediate US tax liability.

 To fully appreciate the benefits of renouncing US citizenship, you must file Form 8854 with your final tax return to determine if you are a “Covered Expatriate” or a “Non-Covered Expatriate”.
 A Covered Expatriate may be subject to an exit tax.
-This is the IRS’ way of ensuring you aren’t renouncing your citizenship simply to avoid a hefty US tax payment–they want their money before you go!
+This is the IRS’ way of ensuring you aren’t renouncing your citizenship simply to avoid a hefty US tax payment—they want their money before you go!
 To be considered a Non-Covered Expatriate, and therefore exempt from the exit tax, the following requirements must be met:

 - You must have filed taxes for the 5 years preceding the year you renounce your citizenship.